JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 ## Teaser Website

-One of the first things we wanted to do was announce Tandem to the world and allowed us to attract new [Co-Founders](/) that were engaged in helping us achieve our vision.
-We decided a brand teaser landing page would help with this.
+One of the first things we wanted to do was announce Tandem to the world.
+We also wanted to attract more people to the [Co-Founders](/) community - so we had more people that were engaged in helping us achieve our vision.
+We decided a brand teaser landing page would help achieve this.

 All design, interaction and build of the website was carried out by myself and [Christoph Backoefer](http://backoefer.com).